-Snuggle up on the couch with your favorite version of the Grinch on your TV and get some of these cookies fresh out of the oven.
+Snuggle up on the couch with your favorite version of The Grinch on your TV and get some of these cookies fresh out of the oven.
 Don’t forget the sweet crunch of the Grinch’s heart!

 Why You’ll Love This Grinch Cake Mix Cookie Recipe

 - Cake mix cookies are the perfect mix of your favorite two desserts.
 They have the flavor of a fluffy vanilla cake and the soft chewiness of a cookie.
-You can also use this recipe with other cake mix flavors to make different cookies year-round.
+You can also use this recipe with other cake mix flavors to make different yummy cookies year-round.

 - It can be made with kids.
 It’s a great recipe to use if you want to let your children help in the baking process.
-They will love being able to use food coloring, and decorating these Grinch cookies is such a sinch!
+They will love being able to use food coloring, and decorating these cute Grinch cookies is such a sinch!